-The contributions paid by the Joint Committee are set by the Fund Actuary at each triennial valuation (the most recent being as at 31 March 2022), or at any other time as instructed to do so by the Administering Authority.
-The contributions payable over the period to 31 March 2023 are set out in the Rates and Adjustments certificate.
-For further details on the approach adopted to set contribution rates for the Joint Committee, please refer to the 2019 actuarial report dated 31 March 2020.
+The contributions paid by the Joint Committee are set by the Fund Actuary at each triennial valuation, or at any other time as instructed to do so by the Administering Authority.
+The contributions payable over the period to 31 March 2024 are set out in the Rates and Adjustments certificate.
+For further details on the approach adopted to set contribution rates for the Joint Committee, please refer to the 2022 actuarial report dated 28 March 2023.